baldurk/renderdoc/docs/window/texture_viewer.rst

 * ``Backface Cull`` works as above but with backface culling.

-* ``Viewport/Scissor`` shows a coloured overlay on the image that corresponds to the viewport and scissor regions.
+* ``Viewport/Scissor`` shows a colored overlay on the image that corresponds to the viewport and scissor regions.

 * ``NaN/Inf/-ve display`` will render the image in grayscale (using the typical luminance calculation - ``dot(col.xyz, float3(0.2126, 0.7152, 0.0722)).xxx``) with red pixels highlighting any NaNs found, green pixels highlighting any infinities, and blue pixels for any negative values.
 Note that in any case where only one or some channels in a multi-channel texture pass, that pixel will still be highlighted (so ``{0.5, -1.0, 0.0}`` would highlight blue).